Big Pigeon - Pottawattamie County, Iowa

 Picture

-In May 1942, the Imperial Japanese Navy initiated Operation Mo, sending an invasion fleet into the Coral Sea.
+In May 1942, the Imperial Japanese Navy initiated Operation Mo, sending an invasion fleet protected by a carrier striking force into the Coral Sea.

-The Japanese fleet was intercepted by the US Navy in the Battle of the Coral Sea, the first sea battle fought exclusively by carrier-launched aircraft.
-Although Coral Sea was tactically a draw with equal losses on both sides, it was an Allied victory as the Japanese fleet turned back, leaving the Port Moresby undamaged and in Allied hands.
+The Japanese naval forces were intercepted by elements of the US and Australian navies in the Battle of the Coral Sea, the first sea battle in which all offensive action was by carrier-launched aircraft.
+Although Coral Sea was tactically a draw with equal losses on both sides, it was an Allied victory as the Japanese forces turned back, leaving the Port Moresby undamaged and in Allied hands.

 The Coral Sea